-Competitive bids shall not be required for purchases or contracts for capital improvements costing less than \$25,000.
+Competitive bids shall not be required for purchases or contracts for capital improvements costing less than \$50,000.

-Purchases and contracts for capital improvements of more than \$25,000 but less than \$50,000 must be competitively bid pursuant to State Statutes.
+Purchases and contracts for capital improvements of more than \$50,000 must be competitively bid through the RFP process pursuant to State Statutes.